-- Track 1 applies when the alleged conduct:

-- Meets the definition of Sexual Harassment as defined in Article VII.C of the Policy;

-and

-- Occurred in the United States: and

-- Occurred in an education program or activity at the university, as defined in Track 1

-- Track 2 applies when:

-- o The Complaint is against a student; and

-- The Complaint is one of Sexual Misconduct, Dating Violence, or Domestic Violence;

-and

-- The credibility of one (or both) of the Complainant and the Respondent ("the Parties"), or any witness is central to the determination as to whether the student violated the policy; and

-- The student is facing a severe disciplinary sanction (expulsion or suspension) if found to be in violation of university Policy.
+- Track 1 applies when the alleged conduct: - Meets the definition of Sexual Harassment as defined in Article VII.C of the Policy; and - Occurred in the United States; and - Occurred in an education program or activity at the university, as defined in Track 1 - Track 2 applies when: - o The Complaint is against a student; and - The Complaint is one of Sexual Misconduct, Dating Violence, or Domestic Violence; and - The credibility of one (or both) of the Complainant and the Respondent ("the Parties"), or any witness is central to the determination as to whether the student violated the policy; and - The student is facing a severe disciplinary sanction (expulsion or suspension) if found to be in violation of university Policy. - Track 3 applies to all other Complaints under these procedures that allege a Policy violation.